Four Tips for Marketing to the LGBTQ+ Community

 Director, Quantitative Research

-It is estimated that there are about more than 18 million members of the LGBTQ+ (lesbian, gay, bisexual, transgender, queer) community living in the United States.
+It is estimated that there are more than 25 million members of the LGBTQ+ (lesbian, gay, bisexual, transgender, queer) community living in the United States.
 The community has an important voice that marketers should not ignore.
 They also have strong buying power, and although more brands than ever are supporting the LGBTQ+ community, there’s still more opportunities to build loyalty with this consumer group.

 While this is encouraging, it is even more important is that brands understand the LGBTQ+ community and speak to them in an authentic, non-stereotypical way.
 Our multicultural division, CultureBeat can guide you in understanding this diverse group to build loyalty and trust.
 Here are four tips to aid you in authentically reaching this segment: